Last updated on September 21st, 2023 at 12:38 pm

 Approximately 6-8 days after incubation a virgin queen will take flight from the nest in search of male drones.

-Honeybee queens will fly up to 70ft into the air to mate with between 9-14 male drones from other hives and collect sperm.
-Following her flight, she will return to the nest or hive to begin laying her eggs and increasing the colony’s ranks.
+Honeybee queens fly up to 70ft into the air to mate with between 9 and 14 drones from other hives and collect sperm.
+After her flight, she’ll return to her colony to begin laying her eggs.

-The eggs are nurtured by female worker bees before maturing into female (fertilised) or male (unfertilised) bees.
-To truly understand honeybee reproduction you must first learn about the three types of honeybees within the hive.
+Eggs are nurtured by female worker bees before maturing into female (fertilised) or male (unfertilised) bees.

 Honeybee queens are female and are responsible for laying and fertilising eggs within the hive.